jmajaca/show-off/README.md

 three queues for asynchronous calls.
 If one of the synchronous calls fails the whole process fails and if one asynchronous process fails it will have no impact on the process itself.
 Asynchronous calls on queues are used to store data about an image and its data in form of text placement and extraction.

+Implementation is created with Python and Flask (`show-off-api` image) and with Go (`show-off-api-go` image).
+Both implementations have the same endpoints and logic.
+In front of these two instances lies the nginx load balancer `show-off-api-lb` which uses the round-robin method for forwarding requests to APIs.

 Documentation of API endpoints can be found [here](https://jmajaca.xyz:5000/#show-off-api).